0%

 Retention schedules vary:

-Private Security Cameras: A Potential Source of Evidence
+Private Security Cameras: A Potential Source of Valuable Evidence

 Gas stations, retail stores, and even doorbell cameras line Texas streets, quietly recording day and night.
-These feeds often capture fender benders, hit-and-runs, and pedestrian impacts.
+These private camera feeds often capture fender benders, hit-and-runs, and pedestrian impacts.

-There are two common paths to obtain such footage:
+There are two common paths to obtain such video footage:

 Some municipalities, including Houston and Dallas, now require certain late-night businesses to install cameras aimed at parking lots.
 These ordinances expand the pool of possible evidence after midnight crashes.

-In felony hit-and-run cases, detectives frequently canvass nearby businesses for video.
+In felony hit-and-run cases, law enforcement agencies frequently canvass nearby businesses for video.
 For routine collisions, officers rarely have time to do so.
 Do not assume the police will hunt down footage unless a crime is involved.
-Taking initiative, or hiring counsel to do it, is the surest way to secure recordings before they vanish.
+Taking initiative, or hiring a legal professional to do it, is the surest way to secure recordings before they vanish.

 Contact The Law Office of Shane R. Kadlec for Assistance